SJY8460/sjy8460.github.io/_pages/about.md

 # 🌟 Introduction

 Hi all!
 My name is Shangjian Yin.
-I am a CS Ph.D. student at the University of California, Riverside (UCR) (Sep.
-2025 – Present), advised by Prof. Zhouxing Shi.
-I received my B.S. in Computer Science from SCAU (Jun.
-2025).
+I am a CS Ph.D. student at the University of California, Riverside, advised by Prof. Zhouxing Shi.
+I received my B.S. in Computer Science from SCAU.
 I am actively seeking Summer 2026 internship opportunities!

 <a href="../files/CV_PhD.pdf" class="cv-button">📄 View My CV</a>